• Menu

 Mike Hess Brew Pub

 Tacos and Beer paired with a beautiful view – what else do you need?
 They are very busy during sunset time, so come early!
 They also just opened a second location in Seaport Village next to Spill the Beans.
+For the best view, go through the back and up the stairs to access the upstairs seating area!
+The sunset views are so beautiful!

 Ben & Jerry’s Ice Cream